-Derivative risk - the Fund may use derivatives to reduce costs and/or the overall risk of the Fund (i.e. Efficient Portfolio Management (EPM)).
+Derivative risk - the Fund uses derivatives to reduce costs and/or the overall risk of the Fund (i.e. Efficient Portfolio Management (EPM)).
 Derivatives involve a level of risk, however, for EPM they should not increase the overall riskiness of the Fund.
 Derivatives also involve counterparty risk where the institutions acting as counterparty to derivatives may not meet their contractual obligations.

+Currency risk - the Fund can be exposed to different currencies.
+The value of your shares may rise and fall as a result of exchange rate movements.
 For a more detailed explanation of risks, please refer to the "Risk Factors" section of the prospectus.